DPDK/dpdk/doc/guides/tools/dts.rst

 #. **SSH Connection**

-   DTS uses Python pexpect for SSH connections between DTS environment and the other hosts.
+   DTS uses the Fabric Python library for SSH connections between DTS environment and the other hosts.
-   The pexpect implementation is a wrapper around the ssh command in the DTS environment.
-   This means it'll use the SSH agent providing the ssh command and its keys.
+   The authentication method used is pubkey authentication.
+   Fabric tries to use a passed key/certificate, then any key it can with through an SSH agent, then any "id_rsa", "id_dsa" or "id_ecdsa" key discoverable in ``~/.ssh/`` (with any matching OpenSSH-style certificates).
+   DTS doesn't pass any keys, so Fabric tries to use the other two methods.

 Setting up System Under Test